 Our suite of semantic software is the culmination of the perfect storm of tens of years of experience

-Our hand-curated vocabularies contain over 20 million scientific terms specifically designed for biomedical text mining
+Our hand-curated vocabularies contain many millions of scientific terms specifically designed for biomedical text mining

 Our philosophy is to listen, engage and work together with our customers to make ground-breaking achievements

 Our semantic technology answers critical data questions that every life sciences business has